croxton/Stash/README.md

 		{/exp:channel:entries}
 	{/exp:stash:set}

-### Advanced usage 2
+### Advanced example: using tag pairs to set multiple variables at once
-{exp:stash:set} called WITHOUT a name="" parameter can be used to set multiple variables wrapped by tag pairs {stash:variable1}....{/stash:variable1} etc. These tag pairs can even be nested.
+`{exp:stash:set}` called WITHOUT a name="" parameter can be used to set multiple variables wrapped by tag pairs `{stash:variable1}...{/stash:variable1}` etc. These tag pairs can even be nested.

-In this example we want to ensure that the inner {exp:channel:entries} tag is parsed so we set parse_tags="yes".
+In this example we want to ensure that the inner `{exp:channel:entries}` tag is parsed so we set `parse_tags="yes"`.
 Then we want to capture the the unordered list and the total count of entries so we can use them elsewhere in the same template:

 	{exp:stash:set parse_tags="yes"}
 		{stash:content}